corneliusdevs/mclev/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## API DOCUMENTATION

+The api used is trpc.
+Most of the return values are returned as part of the data object so, you will most likely handle error in the onSuccess handler part of the mutate function of trpc.

+Errors are detected by http status codes and these are largely returned in the data object accessible on trpc's onSuccess handler.

 ## Deploy on Vercel